Qtum Documentation

 Due to browser security settings, Qnekt needs to connect to Janus over https

-With the Janus docker image there is a script that will auto generate self signed ssl keys
+With the Janus docker image there is that will auto generate self signed ssl keys

 docker run --network=qtum -it --rm \